mpr-lab/MotheterRemote/skyeprogressnotes.md

 do `nmcli -f NAME,UUID,AUTOCONNECT,AUTOCONNECT-PRIORITY c` to see the networks and their priorities. the wired connection (probably #2) should have priority -999.

 but that's the order in which it tries to connect to things, not the order in which it tries to use them. so do `route -n`, and see whether the metric number for `usb0` is less than `wlan0`. if it is, do `sudo apt install ifmetric` and `sudo ifmetric wlan0 50` (or any number lower than the ethernet `usb0`).

+## I FIXED GIT PERMISSIONS kind of

+Git doesn't like respecting file permissions, so a file that's executable on my local machine won't necessarily be executable in the repo or any remote machine.
+If you have problems with this, and ONLY IF YOU'RE NOT ON WINDOWS, this might be a fix:

+`git config core.filemode true` so that git will track file permissions changes

+`git update-index --chmod=+x ssh/rpi_runner.sh` so that your script is now listed as executable

+then commit changes

+on remote machine, do `git reset --hard origin/newrsync` (or whatever branch you're on). should be fixed!

+to make something executable (ignoring git interference), do `chmod 755 filename` (or `777` if you just can't be bothered anymore)